visadb/gc_control/README.md

 --------

 This project contains software for using a Teensy++ 2.0 as a programmable Gamecube controller.
+Currently only the buttons of the controller are supported, not joysticks or shoulder button sliders.

-It needs Linux for compiling and running the client.
+This project needs Linux for compiling and running the client.
 It should not be too difficult to support Windows and OSX -- pull requests are welcome. ;)

 The software is divided in two parts: